Treat every team as a threat: Gollings

 [Source: FRU/Facebook]

-Looking good on paper means nothing when you don’t put in the performance on the field.
+Looking good on paper means nothing when you don’t perform on the field.

-This is according to Fiji 7s head coach Ben Gollings while commenting on being grouped with Tonga, Japan and France in the Sydney 7s tournament.
+This is according to Fiji 7s head coach Ben Gollings as the side is grouped with Tonga, Japan, and France at the Sydney 7s.

 Gollings says they need to have the same approach for all teams regardless of their standings in the World Series.